taotliu/resources/index.md

 - Misc.

   >	\usepackage[latin9]{inputenc}
-  				      %allows for inputting accented chars directly from the KB
+  				      %allows for inputting accented chars directly from the K
+  >	\usepackage{mathpazo}

 ---